monowai/flockdata.org/ab-engine/README.md

 }'
 ````

-### Next steps for you!
+### Next steps....
-Figure out how to audit a record from the [API](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls) documentation.
-Understand and add [Tags](https://github.com/monowai/auditbucket/wiki/Tags).
-Process a batch of Audit records.
-Log a change.
+Figure out how to audit a record from the [API](http://www.monowai.com/wiki/pages/viewpage.action?pageId=13172790) documentation.
+Understand and add [Tags](http://www.monowai.com/wiki/pages/viewpage.action?pageId=13172831).
+Process a batch of changes.
+Log a single change to an existing header.

-You will probably want to look at the various Bean packages in [ab-common](../ab-common/src/main/java/com/auditbucket/audit/bean) to find the various properties you can set while we continue to enhance the documents!
+You will want to look at the various Bean packages in [ab-common](https://bitbucket.org/monowai/auditbucket/src/abdb12458b5537567546aa2ba6ffe01bc83cc521/ab-common/?at=develop) to find the various properties you can set while we continue to enhance the documents.